nuclear-multimessenger-astronomy/nmma/doc/fitting.md

 ## Inference of electromagnetic signals

 Given a light curve from an optical survey telescope (and potential follow-up), the goal is to analyze the light curve to perform parameter inference.
 Within NMMA, there are a number of [models](./models.html) available.

-### Models

 Some are analytic / semi-analytic models that can be sampled, others rely on sampling from a grid of modeled lightcurves through the use of Principle Component Analysis (PCA) and an interpolation scheme (either Gaussian process modeling or neural networks).

 In many cases, the lightcurve predicted by each set of parameters is **extremely high-dimensional**, given the number of measurements made.
 Our goal for this example is to to determine the best-fit model parameters for an object based on its observed lightcurve.